 The viking groups in the north of Norway are few, small and in geographical terms far apart.
 Our challenges are recruitment to the groups and the distances between us, and so far the only gathering point has been the viking market at Borg and the Lofotr Viking Museum.
 The groups ambitions of organizing a market have thus been small up until late in 2014 when Kathrine Eriksen (Vargfot Viking in Lofoten) and Liv Elin Eriksen (Straumeyjar Vikinglag in Tromsø) started to consider the possibilities of creating a joint venture, with a new location and team to host it each year.
 Thus Háleyg Vikingmarked was born, and shortly after Maciej Kulosa (Boðvin Vikinglag in Bodø) was part of the team.
+On a later date Maciej Kulosa left the board.

 The idea of a marked in Tromsø set many hearts ablaze within both viking groups and merchants, nationally and internationally, but it quicly became clear that Straumeyjar would not be able to find a host for the market.
 The very first market was therefore held at Bodøsjøen in August 2016, with Nordlandsmuseet as cooperative partner and Bodø Kommune and Barnehagebrødet as main sponsors.